Glorypaul-pixel/memoryVault/README.md

 ## 💡 Why It Matters

-We all use WhatsApp to share meaningful things — work files, receipts, ideas, school notes, or even family memories.
+We all use WhatsApp to share meaningful things, work files, receipts, ideas, school notes, or even family memories.
 But WhatsApp’s chat system isn’t built for easy storage or retrieval.
 MemoryVault solves that by turning your WhatsApp messages into a **personal archive** that’s clean, searchable, and organized.